-Unlike some national parks, there are no National Park Service-run accommodations in Denali.
+Unlike some parks, there are no National Park Service-run accommodations in Denali.
 There are a handful of privately owned and operated lodges in the park, as well as a wide range of accommodations outside of the park.
 Most area businesses are open in summer only (roughly mid-May through mid-September), though some businesses nearby stay open year-round.
 Learn more about lodging in and around Denali.

 Denali has six campgrounds, three of which are open to tent or vehicle camping (RVs, etc) and three of which can only be used by tent campers.
 Most are open May 20 - mid-September, though Riley Creek is open year-round.
 Learn more about campgrounds in Denali.